The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds: Methods for ruling out small eigenvalues

 \section{Methods for ruling out small eigenvalues}

 Suppose we have available a trace formula which expresses a spectral sum

-in explicitly computable terms for every nice test function $H.$ For example, \begin{itemize} \item[-] The Selberg trace formula for the 0-form spectrum of hyperbolic surfaces has the above form.
+in explicitly computable terms for every nice test function $H.$ For example, the Selberg trace formula for the 0-form spectrum of hyperbolic surfaces (\ref{tracesurface}) has the above form.
 In that context, $t_j = \sqrt{ \lambda_j - \frac{1}{4}}$ for the eigenvalues of the Laplacian on the hyperbolic surface $\Gamma \backslash \mathbb{H}^2,$ and the trace formula expresses the spectral sum \eqref{spectralsum} in terms of $H$ sampled at lengths of closed geodesics.

-\item[-] The trace formula from Corollary \ref{geometrictraceformulacoexact1forms} and Theorem \ref{geometrictraceformulallimit} for the coexact 1-form spectrum of hyperbolic 3-manifolds has the above form.
-In that context, $t_j = \sqrt{\lambda_j^\ast}$ for the eigenvalues $\lambda_j^\ast$ of the Laplacian acting on coexact 1-forms on the hyperbolic 3-manifold $\Gamma \backslash \mathbb{H}^3,$ and the trace formula expresses the spectral sum \eqref{spectralsum} in terms of $H$ sampled at the lengths of closed geodesics (weighted by their holonomy). \end{itemize}

-The following simple Lemma underlies the most effective method we know for proving that $t \neq t_j$ for any $j$:
+In our case of interest, the trace formula from Theorem \ref{geometrictraceformulacoexact1formsnew} and Theorem \ref{geometrictraceformulallimitnew} for the coexact 1-form spectrum of hyperbolic 3-manifolds has the above form.
+In that context, $t_j = \sqrt{\lambda_j^\ast}$ for the eigenvalues $\lambda_j^\ast$ of the Laplacian acting on coexact 1-forms on the hyperbolic 3-manifold $\Gamma \backslash \mathbb{H}^3,$ and the trace formula expresses the spectral sum \eqref{spectralsum} in terms of $H$ sampled at the lengths of closed geodesics (weighted by their holonomy).
+Let us denote the list of $t_j$ (allowing repetition) by $\mathrm{Spec}'$.
+The following simple observation underlies the most effective method we know for proving that $t \not\in \mathrm{Spec}'$ :

 \begin{lemma} Let $H$ be a nice test function for which the trace formula computing \eqref{spectralsum} applies.
 Suppose that $\widehat{H} \geq 0$ and that